-Total Recall VR may be equipped with VoIP recording channels, which are capable of detecting and collecting SIP, H.323 and RTP packets on IP networks.
+Total Recall VR may be equipped with VoIP recording channels, which can operate in passive and active mode.

+In passive mode VoIP recording channels are capable of detecting and capturing SIP, H.323 and RTP packets on IP networks via a SPAN port on an Ethernet switch or an alternative Ethernet link tapping device.